chinasaur/CBPSpikesortDemo/README.md

 allowing crude initial spike finding by thresholding.

 (2) Estimate covariance of background noise, and whiten the data according to this covariance.
-The method is based on an objective function that is most easily and efficiently computed when the background noise is white.
+The CBP method is based on an objective function that is most easily and efficiently computed when the background noise is white.

 (3) Obtain initial estimates of spike waveforms.
 For this, we use a simple k-means clustering method.
 Note: this NOT used to